pranavshenoykp/computerVision/README.md

-Computer Vision projects from Georgia Tech CS CV course
+Computer Vision projects from Georgia Tech and what not